loopstick/ESP32_V2_Tutorial/README.md

 // the setup function runs once when you press reset or power the board void setup() {
-  // initialize digital pin LED_BUILTIN as an output. pinMode(led, OUTPUT);
+  // initialize digital pin "led" as an output. pinMode(led, OUTPUT);
 }